caspiankeyes/Claude-Max/README.md

 - Transparency in reasoning and knowledge
 - Careful navigation of value tensions

 This project exists because Anthropic created not just a powerful AI assistant, but a philosophical framework worth extending.
-Claude Max is that framework turned inward—applied recursively to make Claude as transparent to others as Anthropic has tried to make it to themselves.
+Claude Max is that framework turned inward—applied interpretively to make Claude as transparent to others as Anthropic has tried to make it to themselves.

 ---